NextNewLine/nnl-browser/README.md

 # M14 Browser
-The M14 Browser is like using ZombieJS with promises, running on Phantom.
+The M14 Browser is a Promises based browser, running on Phantom.
+Great for testing.

 We're building it as an internal testing tool, you're best not using this for anything at the moment.